 Learn life-saving skills

 If you want to be prepared for when SHTF, then learning life-saving skills is 100% on the to-do list.
-We’ve got three skills for you that you better learn.
+Here’s a list of skills you better learn:

 It’s as basic as it can get, but knowing how to administer CPR can truly save lives.
 There are a lot of classes you can attend to get a certification that you are qualified to administer CPR.

-This device is everywhere now.
-From schools to malls to offices, an AED is a portable medical device that analyzes the patient’s heart rhythm then determines if there’s a need for a shock during sudden cardiac arrest.
-You do need proper training to be able to use an AED, so go and get yourself certified!
+This device is everywhere now—from schools to offices and malls.
+An AED is a portable medical device that analyzes the patient’s heart rhythm and then determines if there’s a need for a shock during sudden cardiac arrest.
+You do need proper training to be able to use an AED, so go and get yourself certified.

 Read up on medical procedures

-There’s no use getting a whole bunch of medicines and stuffing it into your pack if you don’t know which med is used for what.
+There’s no use getting a whole bunch of medicines and stuffing them into your DIY first aid kit if you don’t know which med is used for what.
 Russian Roulette medical version, anyone?
-The last thing you’d want is to take medicine for your tummy aches when it’s meant to treat allergies.
+The last thing you want is to take medicine for your tummy aches when it’s meant to treat allergies.

-One thing you’d want to have for long-term survival is the right meds on hand.
+One thing you want to have for long-term survival is the right meds on hand.
 Stocking up on meds or at least knowing what to get can very well save lives.

 **Disclaimer: Most meds mentioned here are over-the-counter meds.
-For those who have allergies or medical conditions, it’s best to talk to your doctor on what meds are right for you to store in your first aid kit.
+For those who have allergies or medical conditions, it’s best to talk to your doctor about what meds are right for you to store in your kit.

 Inflammation and Pain Meds

-For those darn old back pains and knee pains, having some ibuprofen on hand will be really helpful.
+Having some ibuprofen in your prepper first aid kit will be really helpful for those darn old back and knee pains.
 Inflammation can be a right bitch, and no one wants to deal with muscle pain when on the run.

 For those annoying cramp pains during periods, women can use Naproxen to relieve the pain.